ucbrise/clipper-website/content/examples/spark-demo.md

 [Download Jupyter notebook version of this demo](/ipynb/spark_meetup_demo.ipynb)

-You can download a Jupyter notebook version of this demo on [GitHub](link)

 ```python
 import sys, os, json, numpy as np, requests
 headers = {"Content-type": "application/json"}